• Food

 A cool mango lassi makes the perfect accompaniment to Agni’s curry dishes.
 Photo: agni_restaurant_berlin

 When in Moabit, make your way to this pint-sized spot for suitably spicy and very satisfying Punjabi-style vegan and vegetarian dishes.
-You could get full just off the selection of flatbreads, from the expected naan to potato parathas to the harder-to-find kulcha, puffy white bread stuffed with cauliflower, mixed vegetables or cheese.
+You could get full just off the selection of flatbreads, from the expected naan to potato parathas.
+Don’t miss the harder-to-find kulcha, made of puffy white bread stuffed with cauliflower, mixed vegetables or cheese.
 Anything from the tandoori oven, from paneer to a soymeat version of chicken tikka, is a must.
 If you simply can’t live without meat, Agni has a second, non-vegetarian location in Prenzlauer Berg.

 Chutnify